How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 That said, this strategy only works if your employees’ individual goals align with your business goals.

-D. Add-on Programs
+D. Add-on programs

 Add-on programs offer a certain percentage of base salary when a sales rep achieves a pre-set goal.
 Typically, these percentages lie between 5-10%.